auliviet/odin-recipes/README.md

 # odin-recipes
-Foundations Course / HTML Foundations

-Exercise as part of the Odin Project / Foundations Course to build a simple HTML website.
+Exercise for the Odin Project - Foundations on HTML Foundations

+## Preview link
+[ To be added ]

+## Instructions
 The website will consist of a main index page which will have links to a few recipes.